On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Application

+In MRP-INT, we use weighted ACS to obtain the population cell sizes and include the estimated inclusion probabilities as predictors.
+We include main effects of seven variables above in the model~\eqref{pj} in combination with model~\eqref{nj} to estimate the inclusion probabilities of population units into ABCD.
+The MRP-INT outcome model~\eqref{y-j} includes the seven main effects, the estimated inclusion probabilities $\psi_j$'s after a logit transformation as a numeric predictor, and random effects of discrete categories via one-to-one mapping of the unique $\psi_j$ values rounded with one digit, similar to the setup in Section~\ref{simulation}.

-We perform the computation in Stan with two MCMC chains of 5000 iterations each.
+We perform the computation in Stan with four MCMC chains of 5000 iterations each.
 The diagnostic measures $\hat{R}$ have values around 1 and indicate convergence.
-The covariates age, sex, race/ethnicity, family income, household size and labor force status are significant predictors of the test score, while the marital status is not significant ($\hat{\beta}_{married}=-0.85$, with 95\% CI (-1.96, 0.67)).
-The 10-year olds tend to have a higher score than the 9-year olds ($\hat{\beta}_{age}=4.61$, with 95\% CI (4.54, 4.67)), and the girls have higher scores than boys ($\hat{\beta}_{fem}=0.96$, with 95\% CI (0.91, 1.01)).
-The posterior mean estimates of the variance parameters are significantly different from 0, $\hat{\sigma}_{race} =2.27$ (95\% CI: 1.57, 3.33), $\hat{\sigma}_{inc} =2.16$ (95\% CI: 1.50, 3.17), $\hat{\sigma}_{hhsize} =0.78$ (95\% CI: 0.45, 1.87), and $\hat{\sigma}_{lf} =0.69$ (95\% CI: 0.31, 1.80), showing the covariates are predictive for the cognition outcome.
+Under MRP-P and MRP-R, the covariates age, sex, race/ethnicity, family income, household size and labor force status are strong predictors of the test score, while the marital status is not predictive ($\hat{\beta}_{married}=-1.18$, 95\% CI $(-5.92, 2.85)$).
+The 10-year-olds tend to have a higher score than the 9-year-olds ($\hat{\beta}_{age}=4.59$, 95\% CI $(4.31, 4.86)$), and the girls have higher scores than boys ($\hat{\beta}_{fem}=0.59$, 95\% CI $(0.30, 0.87)$).
+The posterior median estimates of the standard deviation parameters are larger than 0, $\hat{\sigma}_{race} =10.54$ (95\% CI: $3.53, 54.54$), $\hat{\sigma}_{inc} =0.89$ (95\% CI: $0.21, 7.98$), $\hat{\sigma}_{hhsize} =13.54$ (95\% CI: $3.81, 84.69$), and $\hat{\sigma}_{lf} =0.91$ (95\% CI: $0.06, 39.56$), showing the covariates are predictive for the cognition outcome.
+Since these covariates have different distributions between ABCD and ACS, we expect that the adjustment to the ACS will generate different results from the unadjusted ABCD sample analysis.
+The MRP-INT outcome model presents the coefficient estimate of the inclusion probability $\hat{\beta}_{\psi} = 0.45$ with 95\% CI $(-1.11, 1.92)$ and the standard deviation of the group varying intercepts $\hat{\sigma}_{\psi} =0.07$ (95\% CI: $0, 0.26$).
+The effect of inclusion probabilities is not substantial.

-Since these covariates have different distributions between ABCD and ACS, we expect that the poststratification adjustment to the ACS will generate different results from the unadjusted ABCD sample analysis.
-Table~\ref{abcd-est} presents the mean estimates of cognition test scores and 95\% CIs for the overall population and four sociodemographic subgroups of U.S. 9/10-year-old children.
-We can predict the outcome values for the 3128 cells in the ACS and all the 4800 cells, and we have the population counts for the ACS cells.
-For the overall mean score estimates, the MRP estimates based on the 3128 cells are 86.00 (95\% CI: 85.94, 86.07), which are different from the MRP estimate based on the 1517 cells: 85.32 (95\% CI: 85.23, 85.4).
-For comparison, we present the MRP estimates based on the cells available in the ABCD in Table~\ref{abcd-est}.